-Research (like everything) continues to look different due to Covid-19 but it hasn't stopped.
-Our faculty have been creative and students researchers have risen to the challenges.
-The University of Minnesota has unparalleled opportunities for undergraduate students to engage in real research and creative projects -- from a scientific lab, to conducting survey research, to researching historical documents in an Archive, to choreographing a new work.
+The University of Minnesota has amazing opportunities for undergraduate students to engage in real research and creative projects -- from a scientific lab, to conducting survey research, to researching historical documents in an Archive, to choreographing a new work.
 These require students take their skills to the next level.
 Do you want to learn more about how to get started?

 Think like a Researcher is designed to help undergraduate students become comfortable with the research skills and tools needed to participate.
 It is designed to bring students, especially first year and second year students, from different colleges together to learn.
 Topics include benefits and challenges of research, finding faculty mentors, videos with advice from student researchers, examples of student projects and more.
-Learn about the wide variety of ways to get started with research including volunteer, taking a course, Undergraduate Research Opportunities Program (UROP), Undergraduate Research Scholarship (URS), summer research and more.
+Learn about the wide variety of ways to get started with research including volunteer, getting a job, doing research for course credit, the Undergraduate Research Opportunities Program (UROP), Undergraduate Research Scholarship (URS), summer research and more.
 Learn more about the Office for Undergraduate Research and the University Libraries.

 - Schedule a 30 minute online meeting with a Peer Research Consultant (PRC).
 Make an appointment with a fellow student to demystify getting started with faculty-sponsored research.
 They can help you figure out how to get started with research, go over deadlines and next steps, and answer questions.